It is no secret that engaged and motivated employees are more productive, yet many businesses fail to keep their staff happy and positive.

 Not only do engaged employees learn, grow, and display strong leadership skills, but they also provide a heightened return on investment and significantly decrease a firm’s turnover rate.
 Despite this, formulating a team that approaches work with both vigour and passion is difficult to execute.

-This is only possible if steps have been taken to improve staff motivation, however, and this is something that begins at the recruitment stage.
+Improving staff motivation and overall employee happiness starts at the recruitment stage and finding candidates with the right fit.
 By recruiting the right people, a company can have a much easier time motivating, retaining and engaging employees, and so some specific traits should be identified.

 - Only bring in the best